akang123/solana-stock-gap-monitor/README.md

 - A snapshot with zero covered markets, invalid fields, or age beyond the freshness window fails the health check.
 - GitHub Actions annotations mark partial coverage and individual lookup failures in the workflow UI.

-## GitHub Pages

-After the repository is created, enable GitHub Pages with **GitHub Actions** as the source.
-The workflow handles the build and deployment.
-The public URL will be available in the workflow's `github-pages` environment after the first successful run.

-## Custom domain

-The site is configured for `solanastockgapmonitor.site`.

-1. At the domain registrar, remove the parking records for the apex (`@`) host.
-2. Add these four A records for `@`: `185.199.108.153`, `185.199.109.153`, `185.199.110.153`, and `185.199.111.153`.
-3. Optionally add a CNAME for `www` pointing to `akang123.github.io`.
-4. In the repository's **Settings → Pages**, set `solanastockgapmonitor.site` as the custom domain and keep **Enforce HTTPS** enabled once the certificate becomes available.
-5. Allow DNS propagation, then re-run the refresh-and-deploy workflow if the custom hostname does not update automatically.

-The repository includes `docs/custom-domain.md` as a copyable checklist.
-Do not add a CNAME at `@`; apex domains use the four A records above.

 ## Extending the sources

 To add another asset, append a verified Solana xStock entry to `data/stock-universe.json` with its token address and market symbol.
 Keep the normalized market shape (`onchainPrice`, `marketPrice`, `marketPriceAsOf`, `gapPct`, `liquidityUsd`, `volume24hUsd`, `pairUrl`) and do not mix provider-specific fields into the UI.